 The low down on Golf Cart Battery and Leisure batteries

 The term leisure battery covers a multitude of applications, from lighting a tent during a camping holiday to powering a golf cart buggy for a couple of 18-hole games per day.
 The applications are diverse but the requirements for the golf cart battery are very similar.
-In all cases the batteries are subjected to deep discharge cycles often daily.
+In all cases the deep cycle batteries are subjected to deep discharge cycles often daily.
 The purpose of a leisure battery is simply to provide the necessary power and energy for hobbies, sports, holidays and any activity or pursuit for pleasure rather than work or subsistence.
 Clearly this is a big area with many types of activity which need power.
 The requirement for powered vehicles such as golf cart buggies, electric canal boats and barges, camper homes or tent lighting all have the same basic operating pattern.

 Although called leisure battery, there is nothing leisurely about the role of the leisure battery.
 This a very arduous duty requiring as high a quality, toughness and performance as any industrial application.
 The added problem is that as a rule the leisure battery has to be as small and light as possible and the voltages available flexible enough to be used in a range of electric vehicle drivetrains.
 Since it is a lead acid battery sold to the general public it is known that maintenance, or lack of it is another major concern.
 Lack of regular recharging, topping up, being left for many winter months in a discharged or semi-discharged state and possibly regular over-discharge are common problems.